home-assistant/home-assistant.io/source/_integrations/keba.markdown

 ---
-title: "Keba Charging Station"
+title: Keba Charging Station
-description: "Instructions on how to setup your Keba charging station with Home Assistant."
+description: Instructions on how to setup your Keba charging station with Home Assistant.
 logo: keba.png
 ha_category:
   - Binary Sensor